AnaghMiglani/bitbybit-final/README.md

 ### 1️⃣ Environment Setup
 Create a `.env` file based on `sample.env`.
+Use CLIENT_ID and CLIENT_SECRET by creating GitHub application Use mongo-db either atlas or locally hosted for creating MONGO_URL

 ### 2️⃣ Running the Application
 Open two terminal windows: